microsoft/prose/dsl-samples/tutorial/Readme.md

 ## Set up (Windows).

-If you get stuck at any of the steps in this section, please send an email to Gustavo Soares at gsoares@microsoft.com and Sumit Gulwani at sumitg@microsoft.com.
+If you get stuck at any of the steps in this section, please contact us at prose-contact@microsoft.com.

 1. Get Visual Studio.

-+ Option 1: Download Visual Studio 2017 Community: https://www.visualstudio.com/downloads/ (Be sure to select the ".Net Desktop Development" box in the installation wizard).
++ Option 1: Download Visual Studio Community: https://www.visualstudio.com/downloads/ (Be sure to select the ".Net Desktop Development" box in the installation wizard).

 + Option 2: Install the windows VM from this Official Microsoft link: https://developer.microsoft.com/en-us/windows/downloads/virtual-machines.
 This VM comes with VS installed.
-When you open VS 2017, it may say that your subscription is expired.
+When you open Visual Studio, it may say that your subscription is expired.
 Just sign in with your account (or sign up for free).

 + Option 3: Install Visual Studio Code (See instructions in the Linux and Mac section)